Menu

 }

-The browser frontend needs to check login status before making requests - only logged-in users should make requests:
+Browser frontend needs to check login status before making requests, only logged-in users make requests:

 popup.tsx